Double Degree Programme Framework and Guidelines

 For students admitted from AY2021/22 onwards,

-• Up to 40% of each major / programme / Faculty’s requirement in a Double Degree can be double counted with another major / minor / programme / Faculty / College requirement in the Double Degree, to the extent practicable, i.e., at least 60% of each major / programme / Faculty requirement in a Double Degree must be fulfilled by distinct non-overlapping modules.
+• Up to 40% of each major / programme / Faculty’s requirement in a Double Degree can be double counted with another major / minor / programme / Faculty / College requirement in the Double Degree, to the extent practicable, i.e., at least 60% of each major / programme / Faculty requirement in a Double Degree must be fulfilled by distinct non-overlapping courses.

 • Up to 100% of each College requirement in a Double Degree can be double counted with another major / minor / programme / Faculty / College requirement in the Double Degree, to the extent practicable.
 (A student pursuing a Double Degree with two sets of Common Curriculum, must fulfil both sets of Common Curriculum.)